datarefinery/API-PMH/README.md

 ```

 ### Glossary
-In order to avoid confusion (for me as much as anyone else) we will list here terms and their use.
+In order to avoid confusion (for me as much as anyone else) we will list here terms and clarity of their use.

-format(s) - is used to describe data formats, in a http Content-Type sense, hence JSON, XML, text etc
+*format - is used to describe data formats, in a http Content-Type sense, hence JSON, XML, HTML, text etc

-schema - is used traditionally, in the sense that if a formal schema/DTD/XSD/mapping exists data can be validated against it.
+*schema - is used traditionally, in the sense that if a formal schema/DTD/XSD/mapping exists data can be validated against it.
 For JSON in particular the 'default' is obviously 'schema'-less, or unstructured data.

 Shaun Osborne

 Sep2014